neg-0/dod-fitness/video_docs/script.md

-# DoD Fitness App Video Pitch Script
+# Atlas Video Pitch Script

 ## Introduction (30 seconds)
-[DoD Fitness App logo animation]
+[Atlas logo animation]
 Narrator: "In the era of space-age technology, military fitness demands an equally advanced solution.
-Introducing the DoD Fitness App – a revolutionary AI-powered platform designed for the unique needs of our service members."
+Introducing Atlas – a revolutionary AI-powered platform designed for the unique needs of our service members."

 [Montage of stylized service members using the app]
 Narrator: "From Space Force to every branch of the military, this app is poised to transform how we approach fitness and nutrition in the modern armed forces."